List of Fields in the Analytics Context Pane

 Functions vary slightly in each place used.
 The entries for variables and expressions may differ slightly when used in the X-axis, Y-axis, or Compare By fields.
 The following will outline what each function does.

-Checks for equivalency between a variable or expression to a given state or value.
+Checks for equivalency between a Variable or Table Record Field or expression to a given state or value.

-Checks that a variable or expression is not equivalent to a given state or value.
+Checks that a Variable or Table Record Field or expression is not equivalent to a given state or value.

 Checks for completions where the given variable is blank.